juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 - these data taken as a base for countries where no better spatial data are available
 - to be updated later if possible

+[Mindat.org](https://www.mindat.org/) - world’s leading authority on minerals and their localities, deposits, and mines worldwide

 ## Previews:

 Entire map extent: